-This structured two-year program offers you the opportunity to learn about the universe and apply your knowledge of physics in a vibrant and fast developing area of science.
+This structured two-year programme offers you the opportunity to learn about the universe and apply your knowledge of physics in a vibrant and fast-developing area of science.

-For courses, there are normally about 4 hours of lectures per week as well as additional seminars and workshops that are led by the teachers.
-Note that during the autumn in the first year you will take two courses in parallel at all times.
-Supervision for the thesis project is individual, but students receive at least two hours supervision per week during the whole project.
+In the courses, there are normally about 4 hours of lectures per week as well as additional seminars and workshops that are led by the teachers.
+Note that you will take two courses in parallel at all times during the autumn in the first year.
+Supervision for the thesis project is provided on an individual basis, but students receive supervision each week during the whole project.
 In addition to that, you will be fully integrated into the life of the department and actively participate in weekly group meetings and scientific seminars.

-Although many of our students go on to do a Ph.D. in astronomy, we aim to teach skills that are also of broad use outside academia.
+Although many of our students go on to do a PhD in astronomy, we aim to teach skills that are of broad use outside academia.

-To give an idea of the possibilities open to you, we can mention that former alumni work at Sony, the Swedish Defense Research Institute (FOI), as secondary school teachers and on developing the next generation of instruments to image the retina in the human eye.
-Naturally, we have many students that have gone on to do a Ph.D.
-Former Master’s students are doing or have done PhDs at the University of Cambridge, Heidelberg University, and the European Southern Observatory.
+To give an idea of the possibilities open to you, we can mention that some of our former Master’s students are doing or have done PhDs at the University of Cambridge, Heidelberg University and Leiden University.
+Former alumni work at Sony, as postdocs at universities in Europe and the USA, as secondary school teachers and on developing the next generation of instruments to image the retina in the human eye.